Last updated on May 17th, 2023 at 05:25 pm

 Sky View Las Vegas -Drone Services

 Flying a drone in Las Vegas became trickier in 2023.
-The FAA’s new drone-flying regulations made it all but illegal to fly drones recreationally in 90% of the Las Vegas Valley.
+The FAA’s new drone-flying regulations made it illegal to fly drones recreationally in 90% of the Las Vegas Valley.

-The good news is that recreational flyers can actually still fly drones legally in Las Vegas, but in only uncontrolled airspaces — as long as you fly under 400 feet.
+The good news is that recreational flyers can still fly drones legally in Las Vegas, but only in uncontrolled airspaces — as long as you fly under 400 feet.

 With that in mind, we at Sky View Las Vegas have compiled a list of the four best spots to fly your drone here in Sin City.
 Even better, these locations have uncontrolled airspace!
 So, what are you waiting for?
 Check them out below: